 9. Players may only be registered for one team playing in the Wiltshire League structure.
-However, players may, subject to the above, act as substitutes for teams in a different league to the one in which they are registered.
+However, players may, subject to the above, act as substitutes for teams in a higher league than the one in which they are registered.

-1. Matches shall be played at a fixed time and date to be announced before the start of the season by the League Secretary.
+1. Matches shall be played at a fixed time and date to be announced before the start of the season by the League Organiser.

 2. Matches may only be played at an alternative time and place in unavoidable extenuating circumstances with the permission of the Tournament Sub-Committee.
 The teams concerned will be required to pay the table money for their team for that round.

 3. Matches shall consist of 24 boards, played in 2 equal stanzas.

 4. The team mentioned first in the fixture shall seat its players first at the start of the match.
 Players in this team must play at the same table throughout the match, unless substituted.
 The team mentioned second in the fixture shall send a pair to each opposition table for the first 12 boards of the match.
 Opponents shall be changed after 12 boards have been played and any changes in team personnel can only be made at this time.

 5. A team which puts the integrity of the movement at risk (for example, by sitting in the same direction at both tables) shall be given a mandatory procedural penalty of 1 VP.